10 Tips for Finding a Job in a New City

 5. Don’t Count on a Relocation Package

 Employer relocation packages can make a move go very smoothly.
 If you’re offered one as part of your compensation package, it may cover all the expenses moving entails.
 There may be even some extra cash included to help you get out of a lease or make a deposit on new housing.
 Whether you’ll get one, or not, depends on the company and the job you’re hired for.
-Here’s what is typically included in relocation packages and when employers offer them.

-6. Get a Local Address
+6. Get a Local Address at the New City

 A local address on your resume and cover letter can help your application get selected.
 Some employers don’t consider out-of-town candidates because the logistics can be complicated.

 7. Tap Your Connections